noelboss/featherlight/README.md

 Check the source code for more details.

+# Globals

+`$.featherlight` has the following globals:

+	current: function() /* returns the currently opened featherlight, or undefined */

 # Content Filters

 There are many ways to specify content to featherlight.
 Featherlight uses a set of heuristics to determine the type, for example data ending with `.gif` will be assumed to be an image.
 The following are equivalent: